scor/drupal-webid-distro/README.md

 192.168.1.123 drupal.happs.gov
 192.168.1.135 ontowiki.happs.gov
 ````
-In the example above I used the same VM for both the webid and the drupal subdomains, but I had a vhost for each.
-Feel free to have them separate machines.
+In the example above, the same VM was used for both the `webid` and the `drupal` subdomains, with a vhost for each.
+Feel free to have them separate machines if you prefer.